gowebexamples/gowebexamples/content/hello-world.md

 ## Hello World

-This example will start a webserver on port 8080 and print the classic "hello world" message.
+This example will show how to start a webserver on port 8080 and print the classic "hello world" message.

 ``` go
 // hello-world.go